 When comparing Superpowers vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 3D game engines?”
-Blender is ranked 6th while Superpowers is ranked 14th.
+In the question“What are the best 100% free and easy game engines for beginners?”
+Blender is ranked 10th while Superpowers is ranked 18th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.

 You can spin up a server and work with other people at the same time.

 This isn't a 3D with 2D on the side type of engine.
 The scene-editor supports both 3D and 2D views, allowing ease of use no matter what type of game your making.

 The community can develop and release their own plugins to add additional features making game development easier.
 All of these plugins can be easily downloaded in the app.